cloudpotions/Proxmox-7-to-8-Upgrade/README.md

 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/misc/post-pve-install.sh)"
 ```

-# Basic Security
-# On any brand new Linux Install it is highly advised to create a non-root user with sudo privileges,
-# install AppArmor and Fail2ban, and then disable root user login over SSH.
-Furthermore, you should
-# change your SSH Port.
-This script also ensures that security services start on bootup and automatically restart if shut off.

-# Proxmox Security Setup Guide
+Proxmox Security Setup Guide

-This guide provides step-by-step instructions for implementing basic security measures on a new Proxmox installation.
-These steps include:
+On any new Linux install, including Proxmox, it's crucial to implement basic security measures.
+This guide helps you:

-- Creating a non-root user with sudo privileges
+Create a non-root user with sudo privileges
-- Installing and configuring AppArmor and Fail2ban
+Install and configure AppArmor and Fail2ban
-- Disabling root user login over SSH
+Disable root login over SSH
-- Changing the SSH port
+Change the SSH port
+Enable automatic security upgrades
-- Ensuring security services start on bootup and automatically restart if shut off
+Ensure critical services start on boot and auto-restart if stopped

-## Prerequisites

-- A fresh Proxmox installation
-- Root access to the system
+Key security services (Fail2ban, UFW, and AppArmor) are configured to:

+Start automatically on system boot
+Restart automatically if they are shut off for any reason

+Additionally, unattended-upgrades is set up to automatically install security updates, keeping your system protected against known vulnerabilities.
+Follow the steps below to secure your Proxmox installation:

 ## Step-by-Step Guide